|

 is fundamentally better, all technologies have evolved to the point

-where the average person probably would never notice when it comes to
+where the average person probably wouldn't ever notice when it

 networks

 that use the same technology (ex.
-GSM or CDMA) will be built out
+LTE) will be built out

 - Wireless networks are extremely